 Fact: One study actually showed that marijuana users were less likely to gain excess weight than those who never used it.
 The THC in marijuana (cannabis) may affect the microbiome in the gut, which could help regulate weight.
 However, choosing unhealthy snacks and having an unbalanced diet can lead to other nutritional and digestive issues.

 When it comes to marijuana and weight loss, remember that THC is a psychoactive compound and affects focus and causes a “high” feeling.
-This makes it undesirable for day to day use, unlike CBD products, which always contain negligible amounts of THC and have no psychoactive effects.
+This makes it undesirable for day to day use, unlike Hemp products, which always contain negligible amounts of THC and have no psychoactive effects.

-CBD and Weight Loss: Is It All You Need?
+Hemp and Weight Loss: Is It All You Need?

-No, as with any supplement, CBD is an addition to a healthy lifestyle, not a replacement for other healthy choices.
+No, as with any supplement, Hemp is an addition to a healthy lifestyle, not a replacement for other healthy choices.
 What you eat and your physical activity are still two crucial parts of maintaining overall health.
 Remember, a healthy weight isn’t about being skinny!
 It’s about having a weight that’s right for you and supports your body’s natural processes- contact your doctor if you are concerned or confused about what your ideal weight should be.

 For most people, the following choices can promote a healthy lifestyle: